arlo-lib/ARLO/README.rst

    :width: 700

    The graph above is created at the end of every Tunable Unit with `Plotly <https://plotly.com>`_.
-Note that the graph is also interactive, as you can experiment `here <https://github.com/arlo-lib/ARLO/blob/main/resources/plotly_heatmap_example.html>`_.
+Note that the graph is also interactive.

 Why you should use ARLO
 =======================
 * It is well written and documented